Conflict of Interest

 9. Are industry sponsored lunch meals at resident education meetings excluded by this policy?

 Industry sponsored lunch meals at resident education meetings are prohibited by this policy.

 10. Does the policy apply to teaching materials used with patients?

 No, the intent of the policy was to prohibit the use of industry materials in medical student, resident and continuing medical education.

 11. Where do I call with questions?

-Please call or email Melissa Piasecki, Associate Dean for Faculty Affairs and Development.
+Please email Melissa Piasecki, email@example.com, Senior Associate Dean for Academic Affairs or J Epperson, firstname.lastname@example.org, Chief Compliance Officer.